aliterc/aliterc.github.io/index.md

 ### 06 YOUNG CHINESE FINANCIER’S SINCEREST WISH. 若い中国の投資家の悔やみの願い。
 ### MIDDLE AGE BUSINESSMAN ON TIGHT SCHEDULE OF HIS PROJECT.

+Mistakes befell Tartarus under construction: explosion in B deck ended with death roll of workers.
+This would be his debut in estate market in china.
+He was not a rookie embarking on a new career.
+The insurmountable problem was government put a deadline on this government project.
+To get coups, he ran the project 24 h a day, with three switches who were local farmers sleeping on site or drinking, spending without sleep before work: a camera just showed water pouring into decks in such an accident.
+The design was industry leading, the complexity of building was boxes of tricks: they emptied an egg then put a city in.
+Alarms rang, gates closing, workers escaping, one could see others running under their feet through the narrow steel made paths and stairs.
+Rousing speeches should be given by the director, so some avoided to eat in the onsite catering.
+As one of the workers complained afterwards.

 ### OLD PROFESSOR’S STABLE LAVISH LIFE IN CHINA AND AFTER THAT.

+Rewritten
+plank entrenched perception whoop fortitude

+Cheapskate is a miserly person.
+He agitated the water to mixed the spices well.
+Debunking the high fame of Chinese cooking, he used egg, chicken leg, prawns as the three things needed.
+In a symposium during a fluids tech conference, everyone was asked to bring some food.
+His gloves were white with blue stitching, which were made by himself.
+In the rare known French movie, a pair of swans were feeding by upending.
+The resources left in the river were dwindling to a trickle so they had to speed up the process of catching and eating.
+He was renowned for his ways of getting bargains at groceries and butchers.
+He wanted to express his feeling towards him who just trampled down his fence.
+The young men liked harsh, draconian, severe rules he put on them in their relationships.
+They ripened beautifully.
+Building up the organic farm had not been easy, says Mr Slave, who worked in the school’s garden, biting into one of the juicy green and red-flecked fruits.
+Through the teeming thoroughfares of central Paris the food company drove short but stocky young scientist who were among the loyalists to the slavery farm in Kent.

+On a piece of plank laid his mixed seafood noodle.
+It was an entrenched idea that poached eggs are a symbol of breakfast.
+Chicken leg meat, mushroom, shallots, seaweed, the smell, heat, had gone beyond human perceptions.
+Every cell of his whooped for a bowl of noodle with a great topping.
+Now with great fortitude enduring his illness, Professor Muffin Tin was happy to see a too much version of the mixed seafood noodle made by Monica in long red dress.

 ### 07 MR COLLINS FOUND HIMSELF AS A RAT.
 ### THE LONG LETTER FROM MR DARCY.
 ### FORMER CHAMPION OF BR GAME.